Canon 1300D vs Panasonic TZ200

 Sensor comparison: Canon 1300D vs Panasonic TZ200

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1300D features an APS-C sensor and the Panasonic TZ200 an one-inch sensor.
 The sensor area in the TZ200 is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.